Ranks, Actions, Reviews, & Leaves

-(Note: Recommendations on hiring adjunct instructors are made by the department chair in consultation with the Associate Provost.)
+(Note: Recommendations on hiring adjunct instructors are made by the department chair in consultation with the Associate Provost for Budget and Planning.)

 Activating a Faculty Appointment / Hiring an Instructor for Payroll

-After consulting the Academic Code, the department chair should confirm the appropriate academic title with the Provost and then prepare an action form for submission.
-All action forms can be downloaded from our “Forms and Guidelines” page.
+After consulting the Academic Code, the department chair should confirm both the appropriate academic title with the Provost and the creation of the appointment letter by the Provost’s Office to be sent to the new instructor.

-Once the details of a new full-time faculty appointment have been confirmed with the Provost, and the candidate has accepted the position, the chair submits a Faculty Action Form (published February 2015) to the Provost’s Office, so the appointment can be formally processed and coordinated with Human Resources.
+Once the details of a new full-time faculty appointment have been confirmed with the Provost and the candidate has accepted the position, the Provost’s Office will submit a Faculty Action Form so the appointment can be formally processed and coordinated with Human Resources.
 The Faculty Action Form is submitted once for tenured and tenure-eligible appointments.
-The chair must submit new faculty action forms each academic year for reappointment of all term and visiting faculty on multi-year appointments.
+The chair must submit new faculty action forms each academic year for reappointment of all full-time renewable faculty on multi-year appointments.